dwjoyce/pythonbook/Getting help.rst

 Save Our Sanity
 ---------------

-Python is a very helpful programming language, when we need to find out more information.
+Python is a very helpful programming language when we need to find out more information.
 And it is all built-in so we do not even need to go elsewhere to find it.

 On a general level, you can use the interactive shell to enter the help utility like so::

     >>> help()

-So if you remember what we taught in chapter 3, this means that ``help`` is a function, and it is being called by placing brackets ``()`` after its name.
+So if you remember what we taught in chapter 2, this means that ``help`` is a function, and it is being called by placing parentheses ``()`` (round brackets) after its name.

 When we are in the help utility, the prompt changes from ``>>>`` to ``help>``, to avoid confusing the two.
 The first thing to learn is how to exit the help system: